 Ravulizumab was licensed for use in adults with PNH in the United States of America (by the U.S Food and Drug Administration) in December 2018 and in Europe (by the European Medicines Agency) in July 2019.
-It depends on the Health Technology Assessment process in individual countries in Europe as to whether this treatment is available to patients.
-Ravulizumab is currently being appraised by the National Institute for Health and Care Excellence (NICE) as an option for treating paroxysmal nocturnal haemoglobinuria in adults:
+Ravulizumab has recently (15 April 2021) been recommended by the National Institute for Health and Care Excellence (NICE) as an option for treating paroxysmal nocturnal haemoglobinuria in adults:

 Like Soliris, Ravulizumab is also a monoclonal antibody which blocks the complement part of the immune system (also by attaching to C5).
 It is delivered by 8 weekly infusion into the vein on an ongoing basis.